Screen time and children

 Despite what ads may say, videos that are aimed at very young children do not improve their development.

 Cutting down to 2 hours a day can be hard for some children because TV may be such a large part of their daily routines.
 But you can help your children by telling them how sedentary activities affect their overall health.
 Talk to them about things they can do to be healthier.

 - Remove the TV or computer from your child's bedroom.

 - Do not allow TV watching during meals or homework.

 - Do not let your child eat while watching TV or using the computer.

 - Do not leave the TV on for background noise.
 Turn on the radio instead, or have no background noise.

-- Decide which programs to watch ahead of time, and turn off the TV when the program is over.
+- Decide which programs to watch ahead of time.
+Turn off the TV when those programs are over.

-- Suggest other activities, such as a family board game, puzzle, or going for a walk.
+- Suggest other activities, such as family board games, puzzles, or going for a walk.

 - Keep a record of how much time is spent in front of a screen.
 Try to spend the same amount of time being active.